 Thankfully, Samsung started to tone down its habit of releasing many different phones with the same name.
 The Galaxy S3 looked very uniform, no matter where you got it.
 The internal specs might have been wildly different, but that’s another story.

 Despite the significant jump in specs and design, the price for this phone didn’t jump much higher than the previous model.
 In 2012, the Galaxy S3 cost about $599 or ~$775 in 2023 dollars.
 That represents one of the smaller increases in the long history of Samsung Galaxy S prices.

 Statistically, the Samsung Galaxy S4 is the biggest Android phone of all time.
 At 80 million units sold, the only other Android phone that comes even close to its sales is its predecessor, the Galaxy S3.
 Even the mighty iPhone 5S — launched in the same year — sold only 52 million units.

-Once again, Samsung only nominally increased the price of the phone compared to the Galaxy S3.
-Of course, consumers in the US still likely wouldn’t have known it cost them $649.
+Once again, Samsung only nominally increased the phone price compared to the Galaxy S3.
+Of course, consumers in the US still likely wouldn’t have known it cost them $649 (~$830 in 2023 dollars).
 By this point, getting the phone unlocked was much easier, but only a small fraction of US buyers went that route.

 A lot of die-hard smartphone fans saw very clearly what the price of the phone was in the summer of 2013.
 That’s when Samsung and Google partnered together to launch a Google Play Edition of the phone.
 It featured an unlockable bootloader and stock Android — a breath of fresh air for the people who loathed Samsung’s Android skin TouchWiz.
 Samsung and Google only partnered to do this for a few cycles, but we wish it had gone on longer.